elementous/content-randomizer/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin allows you to add texts or images, and display them in a random order.
+This plugin allows you to add texts, images, videos and display them in a random order or slideshow.

 == Description ==

-You will be able to add texts, images and display them in a random order.
+You will be able to add texts, images, videos and display them in a random order or slideshow.
 For example: You can use it for quote of the day.

 We have a public [GIT repository](https://github.com/elementous/content-randomizer) for this plugin and you're wellcome to contribute your patch.

 = Features =

+* Display random text, featured image or video
+* Display slideshow
-* Date range when text or image should be shown
+* Date range when text, image, video should be shown
-* Display random text or featured image
+* Categories
-* Widget and shortcode
+* Widgets and shortcodes

 == Installation ==